 Renting a car

-Most car rental firms in Cuba are state run, making the competition between them somewhat artificial: the two principal firms, Cubacar and Havanautos, now operate more or less as the same company from the same offices.
-Internationally recognized companies like Avis and Hertz do not exist in Cuba, but there are now one or two much smaller, privately run operations nudging into the market.
-The most significant of these is CarRental Cuba, whose vehicles come with or without chauffeurs; prices start at $55CUC a day.
-Prices from state-run companies start at $45–55CUC per day in high season (Dec 1–15, Jan–Apr, July & Aug).
+All car rental firms in Cuba are state run, making the competition between them somewhat artificial: the two principal firms, Cubacar and Havanautos, now operate more or less as the same company from the same offices.
+Internationally recognized companies like Avis and Hertz do not exist in Cuba, but there are plenty of privately run online agencies, like CarRental Cuba (52 83 4721, carrental-cuba.com), acting as middlemen between the state firms and customers.
+Prices start at $45–55CUC per day in high season (Dec 1–15, Jan–April, July & Aug).

 All agencies require you to have held a driving licence from your home country (or an international driving licence) for at least a year and that you be 21 or older.
 You will usually be required to provide a deposit of between $200CUC and $250CUC.

 On the whole, classic American cars can only be rented with a chauffeur, effectively as taxis, from a state firm called Gran Car, based in Havana and Varadero.
 The easiest way to do this is to go direct to their well-established taxi ranks.
 Since liberalization of private enterprise laws, however, individual car owners can rent out their pride and joy as a legitimate business.
 It’s a little tricky tracking them down, though, as any advertising or presence on the web is rare – your best bet is to ask drivers at taxi ranks.

 Car rental agencies